CL International Brigade

-The CL International Brigade or 150th International Brigade, also known as "Dabrowski Brigade" (Brigada Dombrowski or Brigada Dabrowski), was a military unit of the International Brigades during the Spanish Civil War.
+The 150th International Brigade, also known as "Dabrowski Brigade" (Brigada Dombrowski or Brigada Dabrowski), was a military unit of the International Brigades during the Spanish Civil War.
 Its members were mostly Polish, but there was also a Spanish battalion, as well as a Hungarian section.

 History

 This relatively short-lived mixed brigade was established on 27 May 1937 as the Dabrowski Brigade (Brigada Dabrowski), officially the 150th International Brigade of the loyalist army under the leadership of Fernando Gerassi.
 It was initially formed by the Dabrowski Battalion, the André Marty Battalion and the Rakosi Battalion which were sent to the Aragon Front as part of the new unit.

 Later, in order to make up for the heavy losses incurred during the Huesca Offensive in mid June, a new battalion was added, the José Palafox Battalion.
 The CL International Brigade took part in the Battle of Brunete in July as part of the 45th Division, also known as "45th International Division", led by Kléber.
 At that time the brigade had 1,910 men distributed in four battalions.
 Is performance was poor and it suffered heavy losses during the combats, ending up quite battered when the operations in the Brunete area came to an end.
 Thus, on 4 August the CL International Brigade was disbanded and its battalions were transferred to other units of the International Brigades.
 Most of the men of the defunct unit ended up in the XIII International Brigade.